DSestu/Prefect-simple-task-scheduler/README.md

-# Prefect - Windows task scheduler alternative
+# Prefect - Simple task scheduler alternative

 This project is aimed at providing a simple template for running croned tasks on Windows.